tuncayofficial/js-math/README.md

 # js-math
-JS-Math is and advanced engine for calculating physics and geometry related problems, made by CodePlanet.
+JS-Math is an advanced engine for calculating physics and geometry related problems, made by CodePlanet.

 ## Physics
 Newton Laws, Velocity are included.
 In future, we will attempt to add more laws!